pushkar100/notes-javascript/webpack/webpack4-fem.md

 Perhaps we can load source maps as presets so that only when we want to debug, we can have it.

+## Building a library: Should you use Webpack?

+The answer is **NO**.

+The reason is that if the library is *pre-bundled* using Webpack then when it is imported in one of third-party code bases, Webpack will not be able to analyze and tree-shake it (along with other optimisations).

+It is better to ship the ES6+ source code such that Webpack in the consumer code can optimize and bundle it.

+## Building a library: Should you use Babel to transpile it before others use it?

+The answer is **NO**.

+The reason is that if the library is transpiled completely (including the modules) then it poses the same problem as in the previous question.
+That is, webpack cannot tree-shake and optimize it *if the transpile has **pre-converted** the modules into CommonJS/AMD/etc*.

+## Using Babel-ify (`babel-loader`) with Webpack

+We can babelify our code but **not** transform the modules.
+Webpack understands ES6+ ou of the box thanks to the "acorn" parser that it uses.

+There are many presets (such as `env`) that convert the modules into CommonJS or AMD or UMD so that it works in the browser.
+We can do this in webpack `output` itself ad not babel because it gives us the power to tree-shake and optimize the code (Remember: If code is already bundled as CommonJS or AMD, Webpack cannot optimize it).

+Add the `"modules": false` property in babel config such that it is not bundled into CommonJS/AMD/UMD by itself.

+We can, however, add the presets that do not modify the modules.
+Use babel if the environment does not understand ES6+ syntax but leave the modules to be handled by Webpack.

 ---